 Research suggests enhanced ‘executive control’ functioning (Ayduk et al., 2007) and improved self-esteem (Bungert et al., 2015) may help manage, control, and master the effects of rejection sensitivity on oneself and on relationships with others.
 This can make interpersonal relationships more fulfilling.

 Rejection Sensitivity can be measured using the Rejection Sensitivity Questionnaire developed for use with Adults (A-RSQ).
 Average scores above 10.25 on the nine scenarios provided on this questionnaire were considered ‘clinical’, indicating ‘high rejection sensitivity’.
 Research at this service showed the following changes for clients presenting with ‘high rejection sensitivity’.
-As at February 2019 for seventeen clients starting with high rejection sensitivity after an average of fifteen sessions these clients were experiencing on average a non-clinical level of rejection sensitivity:
+As at April 2019 for eighteen clients starting with high rejection sensitivity after an average of fifteen sessions these clients were experiencing on average a non-clinical level of rejection sensitivity: